USQ maintains a loans scheme to assist students whose overall welfare and academic progress are at risk through financial pressures.

-Emergency Loans (EL) Australian students
+Emergency Expenses Loans (EEL) Australian students

-Emergency Loans (EL) International students
+Emergency Expenses Loans (EEL) International students

 International students must bring with them to Australia enough money to pay their fees and living expenses.
-Emergency loans for International students must be related to daily living expenses such as food and medicine.
-Emergency loans are restricted to amounts up to $500 and must be repaid within three months.
-Emergency loans are not available to International students in the first semester of their first year of study.
+Emergency Expenses loans for International students must be related to daily living expenses such as food and medicine.
+Emergency Expenses loans are restricted to amounts up to $500 and must be repaid within three months.
+Emergency Expenses loans are not available to International students in the first semester of their first year of study.

 Note: All loans are immediately repayable in full if the student ceases to be enrolled at USQ for any reason.
 Failure to repay a loan has implications for the status of an International Student Visa.